Sardau/Sardauscan/README.md

 It is based on a system of task and process.

-a task is on operation : scan, save file, filter noise, smooth, build mesh.
+a task is a operation : scan, save file, filter noise, smooth, build mesh.

-a process is a list of task.
+a Process is a list of task.

 you will be allowed via plugins to add to develop and add your own task.